-This gluten-free oatmeal pancakes recipe with buttermilk syrup has been one of our most requested recipes over the years.
+This gluten-free oat flour pancakes recipe with buttermilk syrup has been one of our most requested recipes over the years.
 Everyone who makes it loves how delicious they turn out.
 We use rolled oats rather than gluten-free flour, making them extra nutritious!

-Whenever friends or family come to visit, they ask me to make them gluten-free oatmeal pancakes with buttermilk syrup for breakfast.
+Whenever family or friends come to visit, they ask me to make them gluten-free oat flour pancakes with buttermilk syrup for breakfast.
 Heck, our friends and family will even take it for dinner.
-Just so long as they get their gluten-free oatmeal pancakes with buttermilk syrup fix, they are happy.
+Just as long as they get their easy oat flour pancakes with buttermilk syrup fix, they are happy.

-Most of the time the requests come from people who don’t even have a gluten allergy.
-These gluten-free oatmeal pancakes with buttermilk syrup are a hit for everyone, especially a pancake lover.
+Most of the time the requests come from people who don’t even have a gluten allergy or prefer regular flour.
+These gluten-free oat flour pancakes with buttermilk syrup are a hit for everyone, especially a pancake lover.
 The best part though is that they make a healthy breakfast and look so cute on our pancake charcuterie board.

-I do have to give credit to the our friends, the Allen family for the buttermilk syrup recipe and the Malaela family for the oatmeal pancake recipe.
+I do have to give credit to the our friends, the Allen family for the buttermilk syrup recipe and the Malaela family for the oat flour pancake recipe.
 We loved both so combined them and BOOM, they were even more magical!

 I love serving them with gluten-free breakfast casserole or gluten-free eggs Benedict casserole.
 This makes for a great sweet and salty combo to start the day.
 An anti-inflammatory smoothie, green smoothie or even this peanut butter banana smoothie would be great with them too.

-While the buttermilk syrup part of this recipe is definitely not the healthiest, it sure does make the recipe.
-You can feel good knowing that you are getting lots of fiber with the gluten-free oatmeal pancakes.
-Then don’t worry one bit about the syrup.
+Although the buttermilk syrup part of this recipe is definitely not the healthiest, it sure does make the recipe.
+You can feel good knowing that you are getting lots of fiber with the gluten-free oat flour pancakes, so don’t worry one bit about the syrup.

 My personal advice?
-Make them occasionally and when you do, enjoy every single bite of those gluten-free oatmeal pancakes drenched in buttermilk syrup.
+Make them occasionally and when you do, enjoy every single bite of those gluten-free oat flour pancakes drenched in buttermilk syrup.
 Life is too short not to enjoy it!

 I love how much Gluten-Free Prairie brand cares about the celiac and gluten-free community.
 In addition to their certified GF oats, they also offer oat flour, oat groats, sugar cookie mix, pizza crust, chocolate brownie mix, gluten-free granola, Hunger Buster cookie and pancake mix.
 Get all of their products HERE.

-For the pancakes, mix oats and buttermilk and refrigerate over night or at least 2 hrs
+- For the pancake batter, mix oat flour, oats and buttermilk in a large bowl and refrigerate overnight or at least 2 hours

-The following morning add the rest of the dry ingredients (like the baking soda and baking powder) and wet ingredients (eggs)
+- The following morning add the rest of the dry ingredients (like the baking soda and baking powder) and wet ingredients (eggs)

 - Mix well

 - Bring the first three ingredients to a boil

-Remove from heat and add vanilla and baking soda
+- Remove from heat and add vanilla extract and baking soda

-Really this depends on what you few as healthy.
+Really this depends on what you view as healthy.
 I love that they are full of fiber.
-For me, fat isn’t unhealthy either but buttermilk does have a good amount of fat so if that’s what you are wanting to avoid, then this recipe may not be your healthy version.
+For me, fat isn’t unhealthy either but buttermilk does have a good amount of fat so if that is what you are wanting to avoid, then this recipe may not be your version of healthy.
 They are great for fiber as well as whole grain carbohydrates as well.

 Keep leftovers in the fridge in an airtight container.
 Warm in the microwave and serve.